Exam 1 Study Guide

 Hash functions

-1. Like all hash functions, take arbitrary-length input and produce fixed-length output
+1. Fixed-Length Output – Like all hash functions, cryptographic hash functions take an input of arbitrary length and produce a fixed-size output.

-4. The output of a hash function should not give any information about any of the input.
-For example, changing a byte in the message should not cause any predictable change in the hash value.
+4. Avalanche Effect – The output of a hash function should not give any information about any part of the input.
+Small changes in the input should result in significantly different hash outputs, preventing any predictable relationship between input and output.
+For example, changing a byte in the message should result in a completely different hash result, with no ability to predict which bits would flip.
+The avalanche effect is the rsult of good diffusion.

 Message Authentication Codes (MACs)